perok/workshop-programs-as-values/README.md

   - Recommended: format on save https://stackoverflow.com/a/54665086

 ## Developing
+- `git clone git@github.com:perok/workshop-programs-as-values.git`
+- Open in editor of choice :)

 - For Intellij:
   - View `SBT shell` tab and run `~fastLinkJS`.
 This will recompile to JS on file change
-  - Open terminal tab and run the following.
-This will run Webpack Dev Server.
-    - `cd modules/frontend`
-    - `npm install`
-    - `npm run start`
 - For VSCode:
   - Open terminal tab and run `sbt`, then `~fastLinkJS`.
 This will recompile to JS on file change

 - Open terminal tab and run the following.
 This will run Webpack Dev Server.
   - `cd modules/frontend`
   - `npm install`
   - `npm run start`
 - Go to the file `modules/frontend/src/main/scala/frontend/Task.scala`
 - Enjoy